-The KS4 curriculum consists of compulsory Core subjects, a guided option choice of either History or Geography and three other 'free' option choices.
+The KS4 curriculum consists of compulsory Core subjects, a guided Humanities option choice of either History or Geography and a guided Language choice of either French or Spanish and then two other 'free' option choices.
 A strong academic core is at the heart of the curriculum and this provides all students with opportunity to study a range of subjects, many of which contribute to the EBACC.
 Students will study 9 subjects at GCSE equivalent level.
 The sequencing of lessons at Key Stage 4 is driven by the demands of the exam board and syllabus and is carefully connected to the key skills and content that has been delivered to students at Key Stage 3.

-A Gateway course is offered as an alternative programme of study for students who experience difficulties with a full programme of academic courses.
-This course focuses on developing students' confidence, self-esteem and resilience.
+We offer two ASDAN courses for those students who require an adapted curriculum at Key Stage 4.
+There is the ASDAN Land Based course which is delivered in conjunction with the Community Farm and a Gateway course.
+This course focuses on developing students' confidence, self-esteem, and resilience.
 In addition, students develop core skills in teamwork, communication, problem solving, research and self-management.
-Studying for a vocational qualification at Exeter College is also offered to a small minority of students when appropriate.